Medacorp/Luigi-s-Mansion/Documentation/Entity variables.md

         namespace:"luigis_mansion", //The namespace of the boo.
 Default = "luigis_mansion".
         id:"boo_b_hatch" //The ID of the boo.
 Default = "null".
     },
     name:'JSON', //Name of this boo.
-Default = '{"translate":"luigis_mansion:entity.boo"}'.
+Default = '{"type":"translatable","translate":"luigis_mansion:entity.boo"}'.
     say_message:1b, //Whether or not this boo says one of its messages after its appear animation.
 Default = 0b. can_attack:1b, //Whether or not this boo can attack.
 Default = 0b. show_health:1b, //Whether or not this boo shows health and is affected by the poltergust.
+Also applies to King Boo.
 Default = 1b.

     //Items
     variant:1b, //Sets the item variant to spawn, bill: (0b is green, 1b is gold.
 Default = random).